 You should also know a seller’s return policy before you make your purchase, and that includes whether you have to pay extra shipping costs when making a return.
 If you get clothes that don’t fit, how much is it going to cost you to return them?
 Are you going to be stuck with them because it’s too costly to ship the items back?

 Make sure to read through return policies carefully.
-Some sellers require that returned items still have the tags them.
+Some sellers require that returned items still have the tags on them.
 You might need to keep them in sealed plastic if that’s how they came.
 And you might have a limited time during which to make returns.

 With so many sellers from other countries, it’s important to know what you’re buying before you buy it.
 Even on eBay, there are many sellers with clothing that is being manufactured in China.
-These clothing items tend to run a couple sizes too small.
+These clothing items tend to run a couple of sizes too small.
 If you read reviews, you can get ideas as to which sizes are comparable to the size you need.

-Reviews will do more than letting you know which size is best; they also give you clues as to how sturdy the garment will be and whether there are other issues.
+Reviews will do more than let you know which size is best; they also give you clues as to how sturdy the garment will be and whether there are other issues.
 Maybe someone bought those same pants, and they fell apart after the first wash.
 Perhaps the material on that dress is too thin.

 Look at Materials

 The material used to make a piece of clothing can have a lot to do with fit and comfort.
 Take time to understand the difference between natural and synthetic fabrics.
 Learn which materials are more comfortable than others, and which ones might shrink when you wash them.